AI Agents Need Real-Time Data

 May 22, 2026

-But it is still indexing.
+But it is still a request to recrawl a page.

 Your website starts to become an API for reality.